Copenhagen: Road, rail and ferry

 Copenhagen has an extensive road network including motorways connecting the city to other parts of Denmark and to Sweden over the Øresund Bridge.
 The car is still the most popular form of transport within the city itself, representing two-thirds of all distances travelled.
 This can however lead to serious congestion in rush hour traffic.
 The Øresund train links Copenhagen with Malmö 24 hours a day, 7 days a week.
 Copenhagen is also served by a daily ferry connection to Oslo in Norway.
 In 2012, Copenhagen Harbour handled 372 cruise ships and 840,000 passengers.

 The Copenhagen S-Train, Copenhagen Metro and the regional train networks are used by about half of the city's passengers, the remainder using bus services.
 Nørreport Station near the city centre serves passengers travelling by main-line rail, S-train, regional train, metro and bus.
 Some 750,000 passengers make use of public transport facilities every day.
 Copenhagen Central Station is the hub of the DSB railway network serving Denmark and international destinations.

 The Copenhagen Metro expanded radically with the opening of the City Circle Line (M3) on 29 September 2019.
 The new line connects all inner boroughs of the city by metro, including the Central Station, and opens up 17 new stations for Copenhageners.
 On 28 March 2020, the 2.2 km Nordhavn extension of the Harbour Line (M4) opened.
 Running from Copenhagen Central Station, the new extension is a branch line of M3 Cityring to Østerport.
-The M4 Sydhavn branch is expected to open in 2024.
 The new metro lines are part of the city's strategy to transform mobility towards sustainable modes of transport such as public transport and cycling as opposed to automobility.

 Copenhagen is cited by urban planners for its exemplary integration of public transport and urban development.
 In implementing its Finger Plan, Copenhagen is considered the world's first example of a transit metropolis, and areas around S-Train stations like Ballerup and Brøndby Strand are among the earliest examples of transit-oriented development.